NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # Gigabit Ethernet

-The Gigabit Ethernet signals are generated by the DP83867IRRGZR ethernet transceiver connected to the BBP via RGMII interface through PS bank 502.
-The BBP includes a gigabit Ethernet controller (GEM) which implements a 10/100/1000 Mb/s Ethernet MAC that is compatible with the IEEE Standard for Ethernet (IEEE Std 802.3-2008) and capable of operating in either half or full-duplex mode in 10/100 mode and full-duplex in 1000 mode.
+The Gigabit Ethernet signals are generated by the DP83867IRRGZR Ethernet transceiver connected to the BBP via RGMII interface through PS bank 502.
+The BBP includes a gigabit Ethernet MAC (GEM) controller which implements a 10/100/1000 Mb/s Ethernet MAC that is compatible with the IEEE Standard for Ethernet (IEEE Std 802.3-2008) and capable of operating in either half or full-duplex mode in 10/100 mode and full-duplex in 1000 mode.
 The following table shows the BBP connections to the Ethernet transceiver.

 |  Signal             | BBP Pin    | Description                  |
 |---------------------|------------|------------------------------|